-An annual corporate training programme is developed and implemented annually, linked to service requirements and development needs Establishing clear channels of communication with all sections of the community and other stakeholders, ensuring accountability and encouraging open consultation 'Bulletin' e-magazine is produced monthly with a combination of Council and partner articles with a readership database that is continually growing.
-A range of consultations are carried out with service users (co-ordinated through a central team) Pro-active communication through the press, along with communication through the BBC website, Facebook and twitter A Town and Parish newsletter is issued monthly.
-Thorough public consultations take place where there is a potentially significant change to a service and reported through to the decision making process Joint BBC/ELDC Communications Team in place to support messages to the public, including during emergency situations.
-Management Team Cabinet for key pieces of consultation Town and Parish newsletter Information and feedback provided via the council website Enhancing the accountability for service delivery and effectiveness of other public service providers The Corporate and Community Scrutiny Committee take an active role in overseeing scrutiny of other public service providers Significant changes to other public services communicated to members through briefing or awareness sessions Newsletters/Communications from external partners are circulated to managers.
+Establishing clear channels of communication with all sections of the community and other stakeholders, ensuring accountability and encouraging open consultation Enhancing the accountability for service delivery and effectiveness of other public service providers Staff survey undertaken quarterly.
+Staff appraisal in place to set objectives with interim check-ins midyear.
+An annual corporate training programme is developed and implemented annually, linked to service requirements and development needs 'Bulletin' e-magazine is produced monthly with a combination of Council and partner articles with a readership database that is continually growing.
+A range of consultations are carried out with service users (coordinated through a central team) Pro-active communication through the press, along with communication through the BBC website, Facebook and twitter A Town and Parish newsletter is issued regularly.
+Thorough public consultations take place where there is a potentially significant change to a service and feedback is reported through the decision making process The Corporate and Community Scrutiny Committee take an active role in overseeing scrutiny of other public service providers Significant changes to other public services communicated to members through briefing or awareness sessions Newsletters/Communications from external partners are circulated to managers.
 Members are informed of any significant consultations being held by key partner organisations (e.g. NHS) There is now joint scrutiny of common topics for BBC, ELDC and SHDC.
-Corporate and Community Scrutiny Committee Reserved Members' Days Joint Scrutiny undertaken by members where there are common topics across the partnership sub-region Member and Senior Officer contribution to the Community Safety framework.
+Partnership Communications Team in place to support messages to the public, including during emergency situations.
+Management Team Cabinet for key pieces of consultation Town and Parish newsletter Information and feedback provided via the council website Corporate and Community Scrutiny Committee Reserved Members' Days Joint Scrutiny undertaken by members where there are common topics across the partnership sub-region Member and Senior Officer contribution to the Community Safety framework.
 Joint scrutiny framework in place.
-Incorporating good governance arrangements in respect of partnerships and other joint working as identified by the Audit Commission's report on the governance of partnerships and reflecting these in the Authority's overall governance arrangements Operational /strategic partnering arrangements are subject to contractual agreements and performance monitoring and reported on as part of service and budget monitoring Portfolio Holders have responsibilities for receiving reports on key partner arrangements PSPS arrangements are reported to and overseen by the Audit & Governance Committee if changes are required.
-A management Agreement and Service Level Agreements are in place; with regular client/PSPS meetings held - one senior manager is client lead across all 3 Councils for consistency Audit & Governance Committee Management Team Portfolio Holder (Leader) Full Council The governance arrangements of the PSPS Board have been reviewed following an external evaluation of the current contractual arrangements; and a series of reports have been submitted to Full Council setting out new contractual and governance arrangements.
+Incorporating good governance arrangements in respect of partnerships and other joint working as identified by the Audit Commission's report on the governance of partnerships and reflecting these in the Authority's overall governance arrangements Operational /strategic partnering arrangements are subject to contractual agreements and performance monitoring and reported on as part of service and budget monitoring Portfolio Holders have responsibilities for receiving reports on key partner arrangements PSPS arrangements are reported to and overseen by the Audit &amp; Governance Committee if changes are required.
+A management Agreement and Service Level Agreements are in place; with regular client/PSPS meetings held - one senior manager is client lead across all 3 Councils for consistency PSPS provide briefing sessions to members on an annual basis.
+Joint working arrangements are subject to written agreements approved by Management Team and portfolio holders Audit &amp; Governance Committee Management Team Portfolio Holder (Leader) Full Council The governance arrangements of the PSPS Board have been reviewed following an external evaluation of the contractual arrangements; and a series of reports have been submitted to Full Council setting out the contractual and governance arrangements.
 Client/Partner meetings held regularly 2 Members of BBC on PSPS Board